Symphony No. 2 (Rachmaninoff)

 The Symphony No. 2 in E minor, Op.
-27 by Russian composer Sergei Rachmaninoff was written from October 1906 to April 1907.
+27, is a four-movement composition for orchestra written from October 1906 to April 1907 by the Russian composer Sergei Rachmaninoff.
 The premiere was performed at the Mariinsky Theatre in Saint Petersburg on 26 January 1908, with the composer conducting.
 Its duration is approximately 60 minutes when performed uncut; cut performances can be as short as 35 minutes.
 The score is dedicated to Sergei Taneyev, a Russian composer, teacher, theorist, author, and pupil of Pyotr Ilyich Tchaikovsky.
 The piece remains one of the composer's most popular and best known compositions.

 History

-At the time his Symphony No. 2 was composed, Rachmaninoff had had two successful seasons as the conductor of the Imperial Opera at the Bolshoi Theatre in Moscow.
+At the time his Symphony No. 2 was composed, Rachmaninoff had completed two successful seasons as the conductor of the Imperial Opera at the Bolshoi Theatre in Moscow.
 He considered himself first and foremost a composer and felt that the performance schedule was detracting from his time to compose.

 He then moved with his wife and infant daughter to Dresden, Germany, to spend more time composing and to also escape the political tumult that would put Russia on the path to revolution.
 The family remained in Dresden for three years, spending summers at Rachmaninoff's in-law's estate of Ivanovka.
 It was during this time that Rachmaninoff wrote not only his Second Symphony, but also the tone poem Isle of the Dead.

 Rachmaninoff was not altogether convinced that he was a gifted symphonist.
 At its 1897 premiere, his Symphony No. 1 (conducted by Alexander Glazunov) was considered an utter disaster; criticism of it was so harsh that it sent the young composer into a bout of depression.
 Even after the success of his Piano Concerto No. 2 (which won the Glinka Award and 500 rubles in 1904), Rachmaninoff still lacked confidence in his writing.
 He was very unhappy with the first draft of his Second Symphony but after months of revision he finished the work and conducted the premiere in 1908 to great applause.
 The work earned him another Glinka Award ten months later.
 The triumph restored Rachmaninoff's sense of self-worth as a symphonist.

 Because of its formidable length, Symphony No. 2 has been the subject of many revisions, particularly in the 1940s and 1950s, which reduced the piece from nearly an hour to as little as 35 minutes.
 Before 1970 the piece was usually performed in one of its revised, shorter, versions.
 Since then orchestras have used the complete version almost exclusively, although sometimes with the omission of a repeat of the exposition in the first movement.
-The 2016 Previn / LSO CD is one of the abridged versions still available (9026-60791-2).
+The 2016 Previn / LSO CD is one of the abridged versions still available (9026–60791–2).